techidaily/site-win11/source/_posts/recording-games-simply-mastering-screen-captures-with-intel-tools.md

 ## How Do I Record Gameplay With the Intel Graphics Command Center on Windows?

- If you're still new to this app, it's a good idea to first learn[how to add games to the Intel Graphics Command Center for better performance](https://www.makeuseof.com/windows-intel-graphics-command-center-add-remove-games/) .
+ If you're still new to this app, it's a good idea to first learn [how to add games to the Intel Graphics Command Center for better performance](https://www.makeuseof.com/windows-intel-graphics-command-center-add-remove-games/) .
 Once you're familiar with the Intel Graphics Command Center, you can follow the steps below to capture gameplay with it:

 1. Launch the game you want to capture the gameplay from on your Windows PC.
 2. Launch Intel Graphics Command Center.
-If you don’t already have it, you can go to the Microsoft Store to download and install the[Intel Graphics Command Center](https://apps.microsoft.com/store/detail/intel%C2%AE-graphics-command-center/9PLFNLNT3G5G?hl=en-us&gl=us) .
+If you don’t already have it, you can go to the Microsoft Store to download and install the [Intel Graphics Command Center](https://apps.microsoft.com/store/detail/intel%C2%AE-graphics-command-center/9PLFNLNT3G5G?hl=en-us&gl=us) .
 ![the intel graphics command center home screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/intel-graphics-command-center-home.jpg)
 3. In Intel Graphics Command Center, select the**Capture** tab in the top menu.
 ![the intel graphics command center capture screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/intel-graphics-command-center-capture-screen.jpg)